Moving

 the Secretary

+Public participation played a key role in the development of this plan, and we intend to keep you informed every step of the way.
 This is not just the work of the South Carolina Department of Transportation – this is an effort by everyone on Team South Carolina.
-We’re working closely with key stakeholders like the Ports Authority, Department of Commerce and the Office of Resilience.
-We’re also connecting with the officials in your local communities and asking for input from our bike, pedestrian, transit and freight partners.
+We worked closely with key stakeholders like the Ports Authority, Department of Commerce, and the railroads to develop this plan, and we will continue that collaboration into the future.
+We also involved officials in your local communities and asked for input from a variety of partners.

-I’m glad you’re here.
-I encourage you to participate in the planning effort, and I want you to know that the proud team at the South Carolina Department of Transportation is committed to building the future for the people of South Carolina.
+I encourage you to read this plan and get involved.
+The road forward is going to require our continued diligent work and investment.
+I want you to know that the proud team at the South Carolina Department of Transportation is committed to building the future for the people of South Carolina.

 South Carolina Secretary of Transportation Justin P. Powell

-Momentum 2050 — managed by the Office of Planning of the South Carolina Department of Transportation (SCDOT) — provides and opportunity for the Department to build upon the currently adopted 2040 SMTP, enhance public outreach and stakeholder involvement efforts, update the vision, goals, and objectives, document environmental and cultural resources, prepare for emerging technologies, leverage data analytics to assess performance-based needs, and develop investment strategies.
-The result of these efforts will culminate in an adopted 2050 SMTP.
+Momentum 2050, managed by the Office of Planning of the South Carolina Department of Transportation (SCDOT), builds upon the previous 2040 SMTP.
+This new plan incorporates recent public outreach and stakeholder involvement efforts, an updated vision, new goals and objectives, environmental and cultural resource documentation, and a new plan for emerging technologies.
+Additionally, it leverages recent data analytics to assess performance-based needs and develop investment strategies.
+The culmination of these efforts is presented in the Momentum 2050 SMTP.

 Key